-Fractures and broken bones always require prompt medical attention, which you can obtain from our Rockville MD urgent care center.
+Fractures always require prompt medical attention, which you can obtain from our Rockville MD Physicians Now Urgent Care and Walk-In Clinic.
 The treatment needed for a fracture depends on the location and the seriousness of it.
 Some bone injuries might only need a cast to heal on their own, while others might require surgery and even the insertion of metal pins or screws.
-If you suspect you have a fracture, come to our urgent care Rockville, MD office immediately so a doctor can evaluate and treat your injury.
+If you suspect you have a fracture, come to Physicians Now Urgent Care and Walk-In Clinic Rockville, MD office immediately so a provider can evaluate and treat your injury.

-If you’ve suffered a fracture, your doctor will first determine what kind before he can administer treatment.
+If you’ve suffered a fracture, your provider will first determine what kind before he can administer treatment.

-There are four common type of bone fractures:
+There are four common types of bone fractures:

-- Comminuted fracture: This type of fractures often require surgery, as the bone breaks into three or more pieces and might need to be put together through the use of metal screws.
+• Comminuted fracture: This type of fracture often require surgery, as the bone breaks into three or more pieces and might need to be put together through the use of metal screws

 The most obvious sign of a fracture is pain.
-Once a bone breaks, you cannot longer put pressure on the area, or if you can, it’s only partial pressure and it causes intense pain.
+Once a bone breaks, you can no longer put pressure on the area, or if you can, it’s only partial pressure and it causes intense pain.

 Aside from pain, fractures also cause swelling, bruising and sometimes bleeding (in the case of compound fractures).
 Fractures near the joint might restrict movement.

-Although a doctor might be able to tell that a bone is broken just by observing or touching the area, x-rays are usually required to confirm the diagnosis.
-In addition, x-rays also show the type and extension of the fracture and help the doctor decide what type of treatment is best.
+Although a provider might be able to tell that a bone is broken just by observing or touching the area, x-rays are usually required to confirm the diagnosis.
+In addition, x-rays also show the type and extension of the fracture and help the provider decide what type of treatment is best.

 More serious breaks might require the use of pins or screws.
-External fixation is a form of surgery in which the pins are placed into the bone but connected to a metal brace located outside of the body.
-External fixators are a good solution when muscles, tendons or skin have also been damaged during the break, so doctors cannot perform surgery (because it would be impossible to close up the wound after).
+An external fixation is a form of surgery in which the pins are placed into the bone but connected to a metal brace located outside of the body.
+External fixators are a good solution when muscles, tendons, or skin have also been damaged during the break, so providers cannot perform surgery (because it would be impossible to close up the wound after).